ParkMinyoung0304/DynamicShortFieldMamba/README.md

 ## 👀Introduction

-This repository contains the code for our paper `Sigma: Siamese Mamba Network for Multi-Modal Semantic Segmentation`. [[Paper](https://arxiv.org/abs/2404.04256)]
+This repository contains the code for our paper `Soma: Soil Mamba Network for Soil Profile Segmentation`. [[Paper](https://arxiv.org/abs/2404.04256)]

 ![](figs/soma.png)